aligungr/UERANSIM/README.md

 ## Current Status
 Our UE and gNodeB are functional and ready to use.
 You can connect them to your 5G core network right now and start using it.

-Fundamental control plane features are done, but some of them are in progress.
+In terms of 3GPP coverage, fundamental control plane features are done.
+However, some of them are in progress.

 At the same time, NR radio interface is under development but not complete yet.
 Currently we utilize the radio interface over a simulated environment.